Rural Homes

 Finding Trustworthy Professional Services

 The commercial dynamics of the damp-proofing industry create inherent conflicts of interest.
 Free surveys from treatment companies are marketing exercises where survey costs are built into treatment recommendations.
-Independent diagnosis before any treatment decision is essential.
+Getting an independent diagnosis before any treatment decision is essential.

 Types of Professionals